Professional translators stick like glue to this 5-step translation process.

 Step 3: Accuracy check

-After the first draft is completed, the translator will then methodically work through his/her translation comparing each chunk of text with the original (source) text.
+After the first draft is completed, the translator will then methodically work through the translation comparing each chunk of text with the original (source) text.

-The primary goal here is to confirm no content has been missed and no meaning misinterpreted.
+The primary goal here is to confirm they haven’t missed any content or misinterpreted any meaning.

 Most translators will also identify and improve any slightly unnatural or inelegant wording in this step.